ogundiyantobiloba/opennms-tutorials-1/session2/README.md

 git init
 git tag -a v1.0 -m 'Initial base configuration of OpenNMS 32.0.4'
 ```
-After this, you can commit and annotate any further changes you make.
+After this, you can commit, tag and annotate any further changes you make.

 In containerised installs, you should version control the configurations injected into the container.
 You will need to make sure that the files you are overlaying are baselined against the version of OpeNNMS in the selected container otherwise the system may not start.